Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

     /**
      * @dev Contstructor for TokenWalletPlatform.
-     * @param walletCode Code of the upgradable token wallet.
+     * @param walletCode Code of the upgradeable token wallet.
-     * @param walletVersion Version of the upgradable token wallet.
+     * @param walletVersion Version of the upgradeable token wallet.
      * @param sender Address of the sender.
      * @param remainingGasTo Address to send remaining gas to.
      *